cabforum/forum/SCWG-charter.md

 * No more than twenty-seven (27) months have elapsed since the beginning of the reported-on period and no more than fifteen (15) months since the end of the reported-on period;
 * The audit report was prepared by a properly-Qualified Auditor.

 In addition, the member organization actively issues certificates to Web servers that are openly accessible from the Internet, such certificates being treated as valid when using a browser created by a Certificate Consumer Member.
-Applicants that are not actively issuing certificates but otherwise meet membership criteria may be granted Associate Member status under Bylaw Sec.
-3.1 for a period of time to be designated by the SCWG.
+Applicants that do not meet this requirement, but otherwise meet membership criteria may be granted Probationary Member status under Bylaw Sections 2.1 and 3.3 for a period of time to be designated by the SCWG.
+Furthermore, all Applicants must complete at least a six-month probationary period before they are entitled to vote as Certificate Issuers.

-   2) **Root Certificate Issuer:** The member organization operates a certification authority that has a publicly-available audit report or attestation statement that  in accordance with one of the following schemes:
+   2) **Root Certificate Issuer:** The member organization operates a certification authority that has a publicly-available audit report or attestation statement that  complies with one of the following schemes:
 * “WebTrust for CAs v2.0 or newer”; or
 * ETSI EN 319 411-1 or ETSI EN 319 411-2, which includes normative references to ETSI EN 319 401 (the latest version of the referenced ETSI documents should be applied); or
 * If the CA is required to use a different audit scheme by any jurisdiction in which the CA operates or issues certificates, it MAY use such scheme provided that the audit scheme criteria are available for public and review and either (a) encompasses all requirements of one of the above schemes or (b) consists of comparable criteria.